ec-europa/europa-component-library/src/website/src/pages/ec/harmonised-templates/footer/docs/group3.md

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under the <Link to="/ec/harmonised-templates/group1/">Harmonised group 1</Link> and <Link to="/ec/harmonised-templates/group2/">2</Link> category
+- do not follow these guidelines when you are updating sites that fall under the Harmonised group 1 and 2